amalani/thoughts/age_of_origins.md

 2. These are individual events - you get ~10 attempts - and even though the demon is far away, your troops will take 15 seconds to go there, and 15 to return.
 3. Pick you best troops -> higher troops and fire power means more damage, and more rewards.
 4. Click event list -> find the event - Attack.
 Let the attack happen, troops return quickly.
 Then heal the troops in the hospital, then attack again.
 Do this until all your attempts are over.
-This will give you things to upgrade the Titan in the titan center
+This will give you things to upgrade the Titan.

+## War
+## Wounded troops and reducing losses
+- When defending (or reinforcing), you can reduce your army losses by ensuring the hosital and all the small medical center buildings are upgraded to highest level.
+When your troops are killed while defending, they go to the hospital (upto the hospital limit) - when the limit is full, any more killed troops will be permanently lost.
+- It's much cheaper and quicker to heal wounded troops than creating new ones.
+- You can see your current hospital and wounded limit by clicking on the fleet/troops icon (on the left side of the city wall)